We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

 The fund has $6.7 billion in total net assets.

-FTEC is largely made up of Apple, Microsoft, NVIDIA, VISA, and Mastercard and provides exposure to over 300 stocks.
+FTEC comprises Apple, Microsoft, NVIDIA, VISA, and Mastercard and provides exposure to over 300 stocks.

 However, with the top 10 holdings making up over 50% of the portfolio, it isn’t very diversified compared to other ETFs such as Vanguard Total Stock Market Index Fund ETF (VTI).